ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_GS2.md

     * Considering either *torch cnn* and *tf cnn* overfits in less than 100 epochs of SGD, one may perform 100 rounds FedAvg/FedSGD
     * Reduced rounds of experiment is a make-do method, it is acceptable for the time being as long as the experiment result can reflect the same fundamental conclusion drawn in the vaniila FL paper
 * Decay means the learning-rate decay
-* Grid searches of initial learning rate is conducted prior to the learning rate decay.
-The searches of best initial lr are conducted using the entire original MNIST training set, then train the model over a relatively shorter rounds, say XXX rounds, and compare the test acc to determine the best values.
-* Learning rate of SGD,FedSGD, FedAvg are first seachred in {1e-5, ..., 1.0},
-    * For SGD, it was found that best values are around {0.01, 0.1},
-    * Then do finer search with resolution factor {1, 1.5, 2.2, 3.2, 4.6, 6.8, 10} for {0.02, 0.03, 0.05, 0.07, 0.1 ,0.15, 0.22}

 Model |Method|Data  | Test acc (f,max) |R-98  |T Rnd |Time      | Machine | Frac | E | B | Lr/O      |Decay  | Optim | Status